 Occasion 9: A Holiday Theater Event – Hutch “Black and Gold High Low Dress” – $60-$96 rental ($415 retail)

 A lot of families have age-old holiday traditions like going to see the symphony orchestra play seasonal tunes, snagging tickets to a performance of The Nutcracker, or heading to a Broadway show.
 This beautiful high low dress is classy, conservative and just a bit flirty–the ultimate dress for dinner and live entertainment with family, friends or a significant other.
 I really love the gold pattern on the skirt that makes me think of a Christmas present, and the modest length of this dress is a safe bet around family members.

-So what do you think of my picks?
+So what do you think of my picks for designer dresses you can rent?
 Love ’em?
 Hate ’em?
 Agree or disagree with my reasoning?
 Let me know in the comments, and definitely include a picture if you end up renting a dress of your own!